 Combo Photos Of Israeli Buildings

-I didn’t like the result.
+I was not too fond of the result.
 The first lesson I learned is that simpler subjects are better for combo photos.
 Thus I searched my collection for another, simpler image of Azrieli towers and found this one:

 Next is the Design Museum in Holon.
-This building has ribbon facade.
+This building has a ribbon-shaped facade.

 The perfect candidate would be a child playing with ribbons.
 And here is the result:

-I’ve looked for information about the Coral World Underwater Observatory building, but haven’t found anything that would tell about the architecture and more specifically why this shape was chosen.
+I’ve looked for information about the Underwater Observatory Marine Park building but haven’t found anything that would tell about the architecture and, specifically, why this shape was chosen.
 Thus I used my association and got this.

 Combo Photos Of Israeli Nature